Cache

 ];

-You can manually switch the store using code like the following, to use different storage drivers:
+You can manually switch stores to use different drivers, for example:

 Cache::store('redis')->set('key', 'value');